hrx000/Image-depth-completion-using-diffusion-models/README.md

 # Acknowledgement

 This work was supported by the ETH Zürich Fund (OK), a Huawei Technologies Oy (Finland) project, and an Nvidia GPU grant.
+Also i want to acknowledge that this repository's code is taken from andreas128.

 This repository is based on [guided-diffuion](https://github.com/openai/guided-diffusion.git) from OpenAI.